souvikrana17/PortFolio/README.md

 # Souvik Rana's Portfolio Website

 Welcome to my portfolio website!
-My name is **Souvik Rana**, and I am a **Software Developer**.
+My name is **Souvik Rana**, and I am a **Software Engineer**.
 This website showcases my skills, projects, and contact information.
 Feel free to explore and reach out if you'd like to discuss potential collaborations or opportunities.

 ## 🚀 Features